LeonTrii/Playground/Random/README.md

 RandomGUI: I tried making a GUI for my first Java project but ended up failing.

 home.js: The file I used to learn JavaScript for about two weeks.

+home.py: The file I used to learn Python for about two weeks.